Exhausted from 2016? Start 2017 fresh!

 There’s a reason – or a few – why your resolutions are not making it past January.
 Maybe your goal was too complex or unrealistic.
 Or maybe you’ve been struggling to adopt healthy habits because you’ve been ignoring an essential pillar of good health: sleep.
 Like physical activity and healthy eating, sleep is crucial for optimal health.

-More than 40% of us aren’t getting enough sleep and it’s drastically affecting our daily routine – never mind our ability to successful with our new year’s resolutions.
+More than 40% of us aren’t getting enough sleep and it’s drastically affecting our daily routine – never mind our ability to succeed with our new year’s resolutions.

 Grab your pen and write in these 5 resolutions for better sleep in 2017